AyrA/RomsBrowse/README.md

 ROM browser with built-in emulator and server side game saves

-## Basic Configuration

-You need to point this application to an SQL server.
-By default, the configuration points to a local SQL server express instance using integrated authentication.
-In release mode, it uses a db named "roms", and in development mode it uses "romsdev".
-It's safe to keep both of them on the same server.

-When the application is run for the first time, it creates all the necessary tables, so make sure the user you run the application as has those permissions on the SQL server.

-If you need to change the SQL server, edit the connection string in `appsettings.json` as needed.

 ## Running the Application

 The application can run standalone, as IIS application, or as a service.